robjm16/Business_Applications_Compendium/README.md

 (Note that the term AI is used here in its broadest sense.
 It refers to any computer technique – including if/then-type computer logic, machine learning algorithms (e.g., regression models and decision trees) and neural networks – that aims to mimic human intelligence.)

 The information sources below are broken down first by key AI repositories, followed by a list of ad hoc articles and reports.
 The key repositories are a good starting point for gaining understanding of AI adoption issues.
 You can stay abreast of new developments by subscribing to their updates or following them on Twitter.

+Lastly, to help you start thinking about possible AI uses in your company, a table with sample use cases, broken down by function (e.g., marketing, HR) and by industry, is at the bottom of this article.

 #### McKinsey
 Brings its extensive research and analysis under an [Analytics Insights](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights) landing page on its website.
 Follow on Twitter [@McKAnalytics](https://twitter.com/McKAnalytics).